OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 In a previous post this year, I wrote about the [benefits of the rolling deployments pattern](/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md) as a way to reduce application downtime when deploying.
 Designing an application to fit this deployment pattern is arguably much easier when you’re first creating it.
 But where do you start with an existing application, and how do you take the application and convert it to use the rolling deployments pattern?

-In this post, I'll show you how to convert an existing application to use the rolling deployments pattern in Octopus with the help of [Child Steps](https://octopus.com/docs/deployment-patterns/rolling-deployments#Rollingdeployments-Childsteps).
+In this post, I’ll show you how to convert an existing application to use the rolling deployments pattern in Octopus with the help of [Child Steps](https://octopus.com/docs/deployment-patterns/rolling-deployments#Rollingdeployments-Childsteps).

 <h2>In this post</h2>